VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### SYNTAX ELEMENTS

-**PropertyValue** specifies the value to be set for the specified property, such as one or “BLAH”.
+**PropertyValue** specifies the value to be set for the specified property, such as one or "BLAH".

 **Statement** is the result of a valid JQLCOMPILE() function.

 **Column** holds 0 for a general property of the statement, or a column number if the property is set for a specific column.

-**PropertyName** are EQUATED values defined by INCLUDE’ing the file JQLINTERFACE.h.
+**PropertyName** are EQUATED values defined by INCLUDEing the file JQLINTERFACE.h.
 There are lots of these and someone is going to have to document each one.